DarthShader/Udon-MIDI-Web-Helper/README.md

 # How to Use
 * Run this program any time before starting VRChat or before entering a MIDI-enabled VRChat world.
 If the program is closed after doing so, VRChat will have to be closed and re-opened in order for the MIDI connection to work again.
 * Don't have other MIDI devices connected to your computer, otherwise the new [VRChat midi launch option](https://docs.vrchat.com/docs/launch-options) must be used to specify the "Udon-MIDI-Web-Helper" device.
 * Default and extended VRChat logging is supported.
+However, in order to use web based authentication, **you must run VRChat with at least --log-debug-levels=API**

 # How to use in VRChat worlds
 Requires [UdonSharp](https://github.com/MerlinVR/UdonSharp)